jantursky/orderlord-help-kds/docs/frequently-asked-questions-faq/what-is-the-disturb-mode.md

 {% include img.html name="faq_what_is_the_disturb_mode_2.png" %}

-- Enable the access for this application
+- Enable access for this application

 {% include img.html name="faq_what_is_the_disturb_mode_3.png" %}